 The half-shekel collection was specifically designed to be egalitarian, so that no person would stand out as an individual.
 Every person was (and still is) an equal part of the whole.

 Parashat Shekalim is always read on Shabbat Rosh Chodesh Adar (the first day of the month of Adar) or on the Shabbat immediately preceding Rosh Chodesh.
+(This year, Rosh Chodesh is celebrated on Thursday and Friday.)
 In the time of the Temple, the half-shekel was contributed by the people during the month of Adar, and the reading of Shekalim served as an announcement of the upcoming obligation.

 *The census counted every male over the age of 20, under the assumption that every male over the age of 20 had already established a household.
 Thus, the census, in effect, counted all Jewish households.